Quick Facts On Catholicism

 (“The priesthood EVOLVED” (Catholic Encyclopaedia, Vol. XII, p.
 406, 415)

-The following sources are taken directly from official Catholic publications, which prove conclusively, not only how Rome evolved over many centuries, but how much of what she teaches as being dogma wasn’t always so:
+The following sources are taken directly from official Catholic publications, which prove, not only how Rome evolved over many centuries, but how much of what she teaches as being dogma wasn’t always so:

 “The Apostolic Fathers also abstain from any mention of a Christian priesthood” (Catholic Dictionary, p.
 692).

-“One is forced to admit that the gradual corruption of Christianity begun very early” (Catholic Encyclopaedia, Vol. XII, p.
+“One is forced to admit that the gradual corruption of Christianity began very early” (Catholic Encyclopaedia, Vol. XII, p.
 414).

 “It is true that St. Peter, St. John, call [all] Christians priests” (Question Box, p.
 305).